andrei-cacio/kodi-spy/README.md

 # kodi-spy

-is a simple watch tool for watching your local media folder and auto updating your Kodi library remotly
+is a simple watch tool for watching your local media folder and auto updating your Kodi library remotly.
+Inspired by the [Watchdog addon](http://kodi.wiki/view/Add-on:Watchdog).

 ### Version
 0.1